-- The student is required to participate in clinical simulation laboratory assignments. - The clinical simulation assignments allow the student to demonstrate legal, ethical, safe, and effective nursing care through demonstration of specific nursing skills sets. - The student is required to demonstrate proficiency when performing required nursing skills sets. - The student has three (3) opportunities to demonstrate proficiency. - If unable to demonstrate proficiency to faculty member(s) within the three opportunities, the student will receive a failing grade for the course and be unable to progress in the nursing program.
+- The student is required to participate in clinically simulated laboratory assignments and give a successful return demonstration of skills. - These assignments allow the student to demonstrate legal, ethical, safe, and effective nursing care through demonstration of specific nursing skills sets. - The student is required to demonstrate proficiency when performing required nursing skill sets. - The student has three (3) opportunities to demonstrate proficiency.
+If a student misses their check-off day (absent) or time (unless it is determined by the Director of Allied Health and Nursing to be a valid, extenuating circumstance-proof required), this will count as a 'failed attempt' and the student will move on to their next attempt.
+If the missed check-off is the student's '3rd and final attempt', the student will fail the skill and will consequently receive a failing grade for the course and not be able to progress in the nursing program.